 CBD and thyroid

 Due to legal and regulatory restrictions, there hasn’t been much research on CBD and thyroid related problems.
-While we don’t necessarily know that CBD can get to the root of the problem, it is an anti-inflammatory agent and may therefore (like in the case of menopause) relieve some discomfort.
+While we don’t necessarily know that CBD can get to the root of the problem, it is a calming agent and may therefore (like in the case of menopause) relieve some discomfort.

 CBD and testosterone